Center for Community Foundation Excellence (CCFE) Fundamentals Course - Boston, Massachusetts

-Created and led by experienced leaders, this course includes:
+Created and led by experienced leaders, this course included:

 Updates on key legal and legislative issues;

 Information on grantmaking; and

 Review of community leadership and fiduciary responsibilities.

 Developed in conjunction with Indiana University's Center on Philanthropy, these courses help community foundation staff, board members and volunteers master the unique aspects of the community foundation field.
-You'll learn about effective practices, get helpful tools and information, and have the opportunity to network with others in the field.
-Comprehensive and engaging, these courses are an efficient and affordable way to increase your knowledge of the field.
+Participants learn about effective practices, get helpful tools and information, and have the opportunity to network with others in the field.
+Comprehensive and engaging, these courses are an efficient and affordable way to increase participants' knowledge of the field.